 If you are planning to build a holding structure, Singapore should be on your shortlist.
 The regulatory framework in Singapore can provide you with great advantages to set up a holding company.

-Singapore has a very favorable tax system that can help your holding structure minimize the payable taxes.
+Singapore has a very favorable tax system.
+Understanding The Taxation In Singapore will help your holding structure minimize the payable taxes.

 Single-tier corporate tax system

 A Singapore company’s income is only taxed once.
 The shareholders of that company will not be taxed on the received dividends.
 This means that the dividends you receive from your Singapore holding company will not be taxed.

 The current corporate tax rate is 17%.
 However, the tax that your holding company in Singapore needs to pay can be much lower, due to many tax-cut schemes.
 With the Partial tax exemption scheme, your holding company can be entitled to:

 - A 75% tax exemption on the first $10,000 of income, and

 - An additional 50% tax exemption on the next $190,000 of income.

 With this scheme, the effective income tax rates are only 4.25% (on the first $10,000) and 8.50% (on the next $190.000).
 Furthermore, it can receive a tax rebate annually.
 The local tax authority will compute the amount and rebate it automatically.
 Prior to those schemes, your Singapore holding company can also make use of some expense deductions to minimize the assessable income.

 Moreover, there is no capital gains tax in Singapore and no withholding tax when dividends are paid to both Singapore tax residents and non-tax residents.